sudoxreboot/sleepd/README.md

 *processes sleep mqtt messages and exposes states, events, and controls to home assistant - automate your smart home based on whether you're awake or asleep.*

+<h2>IF YOU WOULD LIKE TO RECOMMEND OTHER MQTT SLEEP APPS I WILL HAPPILY INTEGRATE OPEN A ISSUE DROP ME A BEAT!</h2>
 ---

 ## ✨ features